pratyush16/Network-Structure-Effect-on-Epidemic-Spread/README.md

 # Network-Structure-Effect-on-Epidemic-Spread

-Code to generate figures from my paper "Observing the effect of Network Structure on Epidemic Spread"
+This repository contains the code to generate figures from my paper "Observing the effect of Network Structure on Epidemic Spread."